fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - Scroll wheel rate should be configurable, or even depend on content size
   - Image
     - Can performance be improved?
 Use sbt functions?
     - Does adding function to return imgData from Renderer make sense?
 Replace imageExists?